ibm-messaging/mq-container/docs/developer-config.md

 If you wish to change the password for the admin user, this can be done using the `MQ_ADMIN_PASSWORD` environment variable.
 If you supply a PKCS#12 keystore using the `MQ_TLS_KEYSTORE` environment variable, then the web console will be configured to use the certificate inside the keystore for HTTPS operations.

-If you do not wish the web console to run, you can disable it by setting the environment variable `MQ_BETA_ENABLE_WEB_SERVER` to `false`.
+If you do not wish the web console to run, you can disable it by setting the environment variable `MQ_ENABLE_EMBEDDED_WEB_SERVER` to `false`.